 In an environment where casual Friday has turned into casual Monday-Friday in many offices, cultural and social diversity are hot topics, and age discrimination is a rising concern.

-The interview is where and when you want to make the best impression and putting your best foot forward is in every job seeker's best interest.
 Women, whether you opt for the business pants suit or skirt and blazer option depends upon your own personal preferences and comfort level.

 [Related: Be Confident for Your Job Interview.]

 First and foremost, a business suit is always appropriate for both men and women no matter what the everyday office attire may be.

 Make sure the suit fits and has a clean, crisp, classic look.

 Try on your suit well in advance of scheduling any interviews and take time to have it cleaned and pressed.
 If necessary, go purchase a new suit.
 If you're on a budget, borrow one from a friend or buy a nice suit from an upscale thrift store or consignment shop.